 Started by a dear friend of mine, YourYogi is a free mindfulness and meditation podcast.
 There are some meditation tools I’ve found online before, but many of them are not free, making them less accessible.
 I have enjoyed YourYogi so far because it gives a more in-depth insight into what meditation is and provides a guided meditation at the end of each episode.

-So far, Chloé has released a new podcast almost every week on Monday.
+Chloé releases a new podcast every other week on Monday.
 Right now, more than ever, self-awareness and mindfulness are necessary for our whole-body health.
 It is easy to get burnt out, especially being cooped up at home like we have been this year.
 I’ve found that as I learn more about meditation, and the more I practice, I have more control over my daily life and my mindset.
 I highly recommend her podcast as a stepping stone into meditation or even if you are well-practiced.

 What podcasts have you been listening to lately?